XclaimInc/analytics_challenge/README.md

 - action

 ### Notes
-- You can *assume* the negotiation event with the highest ID is the most recent
+- You can *assume* the negotiation event with the highest ID is the most recent.
-- `buyer_entity_id` and `legal_entity_id` are from the same `legal_entities` table
+- `buyer_entity_id` and `legal_entity_id` are from the same `legal_entities` table.
-- Seller actions/events are any event not made by the initial `buyer_entity_id` and may for the purposes of conversion, include only: offer, accept, and decline
+- Seller actions/events are any event not made by the initial `buyer_entity_id` and may for the purposes of conversion, include only: offer, accept, and decline.
+Both buyers and sellers can have offer, accept, and decline events, but only a buyer can have the first offer even on a negotiation.
 - Warning: this data represents real world data and may have some inconsistencies.

 ## Your Task